This tour opens up an array of wonderful sights in Tuscany – from the well known towns, through to producer visits and lesser known spots.

 - Visits include San Gimignano (with its medieval towers), Siena, Volterra and Monteriggioni.

 - Indulge in the Tuscan cuisine.
-As well as our meals together, we enjoy many items from the pasticceria such as ricciarelli and panforte, and do a winetasting with a quality producer of Brunello di Montalcino.
+As well as our meals together, we enjoy many items from the pasticceria such as ricciarelli and panforte.

 Tuscany Villages Tour Itinerary